No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 Available Platforms: Android, iOS, Web

 Pricing: This is entirely free.
-If you want to remove advertisements, buy PRO for $1.50 monthly or $10 yearly.
+If you want to remove advertisements, purchase PRO for $1.50 per month or $10 per year.
 The PRO Teacher costs $20/year to remove ads for teachers and their students.

 10. Clozemaster — Fill-in-the-blanks

 Do you wish to expand your Korean vocabulary quickly?
-Clozemaster, which focuses on practical usage and immersion, can help.
+Clozemaster, which focuses on practical use and immersion, can be helpful.

 This isn’t a typical flashcard app that focuses on random words.
 Instead, it uses cloze tests (fill-in-the-blank exercises) within complete sentences.

 You don’t need to guess how to use a word since it gives you a sentence with a missing word.
-Clozemaster also helps learners understand how words are used naturally in context and improves fluency.
+Clozemaster also helps learners understand how words are used in natural contexts and improves fluency.

-Its vast database is sourced from Tatoeba, making it diverse and rich with examples of sentences and translations.
+Its vast database is sourced from Tatoeba, making it diverse and rich in sentence examples and translations.

 Available Platforms: Android and iOS

 Pricing: Yes, you can sign up for free on Clozemaster.
-The free version allows you to play with lots of stuff to learn Korean.
+The free version allows you to play with many resources to learn Korean.

 The Pro has many great add-ons.
-You can access all 50 languages, more context, listening, custom settings, search options, review queues, user stats, favorites, and Google translations.
+You can access all 50 languages, additional context, listening, custom settings, search options, review queues, user statistics, favorites, and Google Translate.
 The price is $12.99/month, $69.99/year, and $159.99 for lifetime access.

 Final Words on Learning Korean with Flashcards